detomon/wigglebone/README.md

 ### Damping

 Reduces the bones motion.
-The higher the value the slower it moves.
+The higher the value the slower it moves in general.

 ### Mode

-Two different modes are supported:
+Two different deformation modes are supported:

 `Rotation`

-The bone rotates around its origin as if some mass is attached to its end.
-The rotation angle can be limited with `Max Degrees` to a certain value but has an upper limit of 90° relative to the original pose due to the implementation.
+The bone rotates around its origin.
+The rotation angle can be limited with `Max Degrees` to a certain value but has an upper limit of 90° relative to the original pose.

 `Dislocation`

-The bone moves relative to its origin as if some mass is attached to its end but without rotating.
+The bone moves relative to its origin but without rotating.
 The distance can be limited to a certain value with `Max Distance`

 ## Bone Attachment

-The **WiggleBone** node inherits its transformation from the bones pose (without wiggle) and acts the same way as a **BoneAttachment**.
+The **WiggleBone** node inherits its transformation from the bone's pose (without wiggle) and acts the same way as a **BoneAttachment**.
 One of its **Spatial** children can also inherit the full transformation (including wiggle) using the `Attachment` property.

-When using the `Attachment` property, be aware that the calculation runs in `_physics_process` because it's more stable.
-When the attachment position doesn't line up with the expected bone position when animations are used, make sure `AnimationPlayer` run with `Process Mode`: `Physics`.
+## Testing in Editor

+A force can be applied to the bone to test the properties in the editor by dragging its handle.
+The handle appears at the bone's end when `Rotation` mode is used or at the root when `Dislocation` mode is used, respectively.
+Another way is to move or rotate the **Skeleton** or one of its parents directly.